-The next indicator shows, that the increase in the average cost of working hours has developed guite moderately compared to countries like Romania or Bulgaria.
-Sharp rises in wages are the result of shortages in availability, and in this example - the qualified labour force.
-Since direct investment decisions are based on a longer time horizontal, it is important to have a closer look at the size of the country.
+horizontal, it is important to have a closer look at the size of the country.
 Bigger countries tend to develop in a more stable fashion in each of the indicators than smaller countries, where shortages and capacity limits occur suddenly and within a short period of time.
-Due to the fact that Poland (with almost 40 M citizens) is by far the biggest of the new European Union countries, it can be considered as rather stable when taking the actual economic core data into account.
+Due to the fact that Poland (with almost 40 million citizens) is by far the biggest of the countries to join the EU in 2004, it can be considered rather stable when taking the actual economic core data into account.

-Cost of transport
+• Cost of transport